BulliBrick/abschlussprojekt/README.md

 Befor we start make sure you have Git and docker installed.
 If not install it.
 In the setup you dont need to change anything, just click next.

-*Click the button* to open the VScode repo in the web
+*Click the button* to open the VScode repo

 Now it will take some time to launch.